A uniform kernel trick for high-dimensional two-sample problems: Empirical results

-In the light of the results, we can conclude that, globally, the supremum kernel distance test (SKD) performs at least as well as the proposal by \cite{Gretton2008}, GKD.
-The Energy Test (ET) of \cite{Szekely-Rizzo-2017} works better when the difference between the distributions lies in the location parameter.
-In the heteroscedastic case SKD obtains the best results.
-A possible explanation for this is that kernel distances are not based in the estimation of a correlation matrix.
-A more complete study (including derivation of the asymptotic distribution for the case of a data-driven selection of $\lambda$, the use of Pearson curves and/or modified bootstrap schemes, \dots) might be worthwhile in the future.
+In the light of the results, we can conclude that, globally, the supremum kernel distance test (SKD) performs similarly to the GKD tests in the homoscedastic case, though the ET test appears to be the winner in this situation.
+In the heteroscedastic case, SKD obtains almost the best power results.
+A more complete study (including the derivation of the asymptotic distribution for the case of a data-driven selection of $\lambda$, the use of Pearson curves and/or modified bootstrap schemes, \dots) might be worthwhile in the future.
+On the other hand, according to \cite{Fukumizu2013}, energy tests can be expressed in terms of kernel distances.
+This idea might deserve further attention as well, in order to incorporate these \enquote{equivalent} kernels to the SKD paradigm.
+In any case, it is clear that the present study does not allow us to conclude any obvious superiority (or inferiority) of none of the considered methods.
+In fact, the aim of our limited empirical study is to show that the SKD method can be implemented and it is competitive.
+This goal has been hopefully achieved.
+More definitive conclusions should be reached via subsequent empirical experiments and, especially, with the use of these tests by practitioners in the coming years.
+Software to run the SKD-based test will soon be available as an \verb!R!-package called \verb!SKD2!.